-- a) on the last working day of the month before the AQ's take effect, publish the revised values that will apply in respect of $\sum ((AQ{EUC}/365)^ALP)$ for each LDZ; - b) apply such revised values from the first calendar day of the month; in line with when the AQ's take effect.
+- a) on the last working day of the month before the AQ's take effect, publish the revised values that will apply in respect of ∑((AQ{EUC}/365)ALP) for each LDZ; - b) apply such revised values from the first Gas Day of the month; in line with when the AQ's take effect.

-In addition there will be an annual process, to coincide with the start of the Gas Year, where the CDSP will be required to undertake a review if the aggregate NDM LDZ AQ has increased or decreased by less than 1% over the year.
+In addition there will be an annual process, to coincide with the start of the Gas Year, where the CDSP will be required to undertake of full refresh of WCF values irrespective of their position.